fenago/automation-anywhere-course/lab_guides/md/Lab_6.md

 ====================================================

-Having already built your first bot, you should now be very comfortable with navigating through the Automaton Anywhere interface.
-You should have no issues with logging on to the **Control Room** and creating a new bot.
-We have also looked at some of the actions the bots can perform, but there are many more actions available.
-The tasks a bot can perform are pretty much limited to your imagination.
-There really isn\'t much that a bot cannot be instructed to perform.
-A lot of this functionality is already available and grouped within packages using Automation Anywhere.
-In the next five chapters, we will be taking a closer look at the different packages and actions Automation Anywhere offers.

-In this lab, you will get hands-on experience with the basic essentials for developing with Automation Anywhere.
-You will be creating, assigning, and editing values stored in variables, and these variables will include Booleans, strings, numbers, and dates.
-We will also be using message boxes and prompts to act as inputs and outputs of our data.
-This lab will also include the continuous use of comments to help us stick to our specifications.
-When working with variables and their values, as developers we often need to convert the data types of assigned values.
-You will also get an opportunity to convert some data types between variables.

-Again, you will get a hands-on opportunity to build and execute bots using these actions through simple, step-by-step instructions.
-You will build various components throughout this lab as we walk through the actions.

 In this lab, we will cover the following topics:

 -   Working with different variable types
 -   Using message boxes and prompts
 -   Converting data types

 Technical requirements